Oswald Eve

-Oswell Eve, sometimes referred to as Oswald. (c.
-1715 – 1793, New Providence Island, The Bahamas) was a mariner, ship chandler, gunpowder manufacturer and member of the American Philosophical Society, in Philadelphia, Pennsylvania, elected in 1768.
+Oswell Eve, sometimes referred to simply as Oswald (c.
+1715 – 1793, New Providence Island, The Bahamas), was a mariner, ship chandler, gunpowder manufacturer and member of the American Philosophical Society, in Philadelphia, Pennsylvania, elected in 1768.
 He attended the College of Philadelphia and was an associate of Dr. Benjamin Rush, later signer of the Declaration of Independence.

 Early life

 Eve was born, circa 1715, possibly in Bermondsey, Surrey, England.

 Eve was a sea captain, and owned and commanded the brigantine Roebuck and the ship George.
 At the same time, he was a shipping merchant, becoming so prosperous that he part-owned some twenty-five other vessels as well.
 In 1756, he served as a lieutenant in Samuel Mifflin's company of Philadelphia Associators.

 Birth of the Frankford Powder-Mill

 In 1774, Eve built a water-powered factory for producing gunpowder on Frankford Creek in Frankford, which was then a village outside Philadelphia.
 Prior to the American Revolutionary War, Eve's powder mill at Wingohocking Street and Adams Avenue, was the only one in operation in the colonies.